 The Compensation Committee anticipates that it will review the design of its executive compensation program and the various components of compensation annually.
-In doing so, the Compensation Committee will assess whether compensation programs used in prior years have successfully achieved the compensation objectives.
-The Compensation Committee also considers the extent to which its compensation program is designed to achieve its long-term financial and operating goals.
-As Post is a newly independent company, the Compensation Committee will likely continue to make adjustments to Post's compensation structure over the next several years as the Company grows.
+In doing so, the Compensation Committee will assess whether compensation programs used in prior years have successfully achieved our compensation objectives.
+The Compensation Committee also considers the extent to which our compensation program is designed to achieve the Company's long-term financial and operating goals.
+The Compensation Committee will likely continue to make adjustments to Post's compensation structure over the next several years as the Company grows.